AwesomesauceLabs/piglet-manual/index.md

 }
 ```
 : Example edits to `Packages/manifest.json` in order to install
-DracoUnity 3.0.3.
+DracoUnity.
 After adding the highlighted text, restart Unity to
 install the package.

 ### Draco-compressing Your glTF Meshes